AdoriZahard/hi3er/docs/index.md

 When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15

 !!! note
     Effective for 6.0 2nd Half.
+This variation prefers the Heavy/Bow/Gun user load buff.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Rainbow of Absence | The Lonely Moon
+Early | Forbidden Seed | The Lonely Moon
-Mid | Pseudo Miracle / Mad King's Mask / Home Lost | The Lonely Moon Late | Key to the Deep | The Lonely Moon
+Mid | Rainbow of Absence / Memory / Mad King's Mask | Boundless Logos Late | The First Scale or Key to the Deep | The Lonely Moon

 Time | Support 1 | Support 2
 :----: | :----: | :----:
-Early | VC | BR or SS
+Early | VC | SS
-Mid | VC | BR or SS
+Mid | VC | SS
-Late | VC | BR or SS
+Late | VC or BR | SS

 !!! note
-    You can instead take SS if you don't like low HP gameplay & want to play safe as HoV can die without Hua shield.
-This also impacts into the choice of cores, further explained below.
-Also, I strongly recommend swapping VC out and having SS and BR as your supports as soon as you enter shop.
+    VC for the entirety of the run remains surprisingly strong and a consistent buffer for HoV.
+BR is only recommended to take if you get Coleus from a 3rd Ego door during your run, and for the Heph F17 fight.

 ####<p align="center">Elysia - Signet of ■■</p>